top of page

 The NEAR NORTH ENVIRO EDUCATION CENTRE has partnered with the Phragmites Working Group: Lake Bernard who has taken the lead in the quest to eradicate Lake Bernard of Phragmites.
 The Goal has been set to rid the lake of this invasive species by 2033.

-The team from the Invasive Phragmites Control Centre (IPCC) will be on site in late July or early August 2024 at one of our events.
+The team from the Invasive Phragmites Control Centre (IPCC) will be on site at one of our events in late July or early August 2026.
+The team with also be spraying Japanese Knotweed with herbicide during this visit.

 Volunteers will be needed for all events: There is a job for anyone wishing to help.

-See below the 2023 season end report.
-Thank you to all who helped in any way to restore the health of our lake and wetlands and protect our shoreline and aquatic animals and native plants.
+Thank you to all who helped in any way to restore the health of our lake and wetlands and protect our shoreline, aquatic animals and native plants.

 If you are interested in joining the Phrag Fighters please contact Marilee - Marilee Koenderink <marilee.koenderink@gmail.com>